readthedocs/readthedocs.org/docs/user/reference/404-not-found.rst

       Sphinx uses `html_extra_path`_ option to add static files to the output.
       You need to create a ``404.html`` file and put it under the path defined in ``html_extra_path``.

+      If you are using the ``DirHTML`` builder, no further steps are required.
+      Sphinx will automatically apply the ``<page-name>/index.html`` folder structure to your 404 page:
+      ``404/index.html``.
+      Read the Docs also detects 404 pages named this way.

    .. tab:: MkDocs

       MkDocs automatically generates a ``404.html`` which Read the Docs will use.